AuthorCarpentry/FSCI-2018/04-dynamic.md

 ## Pull from an ORCID profile
 In order to dynamically pull from an ORCID profile, we have to get an authentication token from ORCID.
-In the document go to the section called 'Principal Investigators Biosketch'.
+In the document find the section called 'Principal Investigators Biosketch'.
+We'll be doing a three step process to connect our document with our ORCID account.

+Open the file `insert_4b_orcid.R`.
+Copy the first code chunk to the 'Principal Investigators Biosketch' section of your document.

 Click the green arrow to run the code chunk.
 This will open up a web browser to the ORCID web site, where you'll log in as normal.
 In your R environment you'll see a variable called 'token'.
 This is what provides access to ORCID.